LogoOsome

 Set up an AdSense account for YouTube and this will help you to start getting paid.
 For more info, check out this Google article on how to earn money through YouTube too.

-1. Launch a paid newsletter or subscription
+14 Launch a paid newsletter or subscription

 If you know about a topic others need, leverage it.
-Maybe you’re a journalist who wants to earn money from your projects, or perhaps you’re an expert in your field.
+Maybe you’re a journalist who wants to earn money online from your projects, or perhaps you’re an expert in your field.
 Persuade your audience to pay a monthly subscription to your newsletter or an upfront fee that gives them access to exclusive content they wouldn’t see elsewhere.
 It could be interviews, columns, or behind-the-scenes content— whatever you think will entice your readers.

 Websites like Substack help you to publish your content behind a paywall that only your subscribers can view.
 Offer giveaways for subscribers or tier your content for different prices.
 You can even give non-subscribers sneak peeks at some of your work to show them your value.

-1. Tutor students as they prepare for exams
+15 Provide online tutoring to students as they prepare for exams

 Run refresher classes on the curriculum, guide them through mock exams, and ensure they’ve covered all the topics related to the subject before their final exams.